 What Is a Glass Curtain Wall?

 Curtain walls are a facade of the building made solely of aluminum framing and an infill material to create an attractive architectural element of the building.
 Often, designers and architects will use stone, metal, or louvers, but, the most common option is the glass curtain wall, in which the aluminum framing is filled with custom glass panels.
-Because these aren’t load-bearing walls, they can give the appearance of a top-to-bottom window wall.

 Installing a Glass Curtain Wall